 Teaching assistants will be assessed on a P/NP-i.e., pass/fail-basis.
 Your teaching supervisors will also be asked to submit a written evaluation for your annual review.
-The assignment of teaching assistants to particular courses is the responsibility of the Director of Graduate Studies and depends ultimately on enrollments at the undergraduate level.
-The Director of Graduate Studies will make every attempt to give you assignments that fit your interests, but the needs of the undergraduate curriculum must take precedence over other considerations (as it does for professors).

 As specified by The Graduate School, research assistantships are awarded to students who assist faculty members on research projects, while graduate assistantships are awarded to students for service to further the University's academic mission, including such things as administrative support for an academic journal, a research institute, or an academic program.
 As with teaching assistantships, students will be directly supervised by a faculty member, and the expected commitment is 15 to 20 hours per week.
 The duties of research or graduate assistantships are more tailored to the research or administrative task.
 For research, the tasks may include going to archives, conducting or transcribing interviews, creating databases, mining websites, doing literature reviews, or maintaining bibliographies.
 Graduate assistantships may entail assisting in conference planning, making travel arrangements for external speakers, maintaining websites, or developing curricula.
 The most important key to success for a research or graduate assistantship is communication with the faculty supervisor about specific tasks and expectations.